 – Offering emotional and practical help if you have already reported to ensure you understand and receive your legal rights and entitlements, e.g. special measures in court where you give evidence from behind a screen or via a video link.

 – Offering compassionate support to the people who are supporting you, your partner, family and friends, so that they can better support you.

 – Arranging appointments, referring you to, or providing you with emotional support over the telephone, when you need to attend other support services, such as Umbrella sexual health services, domestic abuse support, and other health appointments e.g. hospital, doctors, dentists, opticians.

 – Informing you of other options you might have such as Civil Action, Criminal Injuries, Compensation Award, self-reporting, and anonymous reporting.

 At RSVP we also have a Children’s ISVA service for children and young people up to the age of 17, and a LGBT ISVA service to provide specialist support to lesbian, gay, bisexual and trans survivors, and a sex worker ISVA service to support individuals who are involved in sex work who are currently being or have in the past been subjected to sexual violence, abuse and exploitation.

-Please call us, we’re happy to talk to you about other support available to you.
+Please call us, we’re happy to talk to you about other support available.

 RSVP and Umbrella Health provide a dedicated sexual health clinic offering specialised services to support anyone aged 13 or over who has been affected by sexual violence or abuse at any time in their lives.
 Find out more about the Abuse Survivors Clinic and about their other sexual health services too.

 The Code of Practice for Victims of Crime (The Victims’ Code) is a statutory code that sets out the minimum level of service that victims should receive from the criminal justice system.
 For more information about The Victims’ Code, please click here.
 For any easy read version of The Victims’ Code, please click here.